 Eligibility for Admissions

-- A plan to conduct research only at UBC for one month or longer (maximum 12-months)
+- A plan to conduct research only at UBC for 1-12 months.

-- Host UBC supervisor approval (UBC faculty member who has agreed to act as supervisor through research period at UBC)
+- Host UBC supervisor approval (UBC faculty member who has agreed to act as supervisor throughout the research period at UBC).

 - Prior approval of the UBC Department Head for the unit or laboratory with which the visiting research student will be affiliated.